-I serve on the Executive Council of the Elections, Public Opinion, and Voting Behavior Section of the American Political Science Association and am President of the National Capital Area Political Science Association.
+I have been a member of the Executive Council of the Elections, Public Opinion and Voting Behavior (EPOVB) section of the American Political Science Association (APSA), a member of the Faculty Advisory Board of the Centennial Center at APSA, a senior fellow at the Brookings Institution, and the president of the National Capital Area Political Science Association.

 587 Intercultural Center (ICC)